TodePond/Opond/README.md

-# OPOND

-## What is this?
+### What is this?

 This is my 24 month transition towards using free-open-source-software for everything I use.
 It began on the 30th July 2023.
 It ended on the 30th July 2025.

 And I was successful.
 Right now, *everything I use is open-source*.

-## Why?
+### Why?

 There were many reasons.
 Are you sure you want me to list them all?
 It's quite long.

-## Yes, I promise I'll read them all
+### Yes, I promise I'll read them all

 Ok, here you go.
 Here's why I switched to free-open-source everything:

+---

-# WHY
+# PART ONE: WHY

 todo: write the reasons

+---

-# START
+# PART TWO: START

-The first job was to document everything I currently used.
-Here's a start...
+My first job was to document everything I used.

 My use of software could be split into three categories.

-1. For my personal use.
+1. Personal use.
-2. For my TodePond work.
+2. TodePond work.
-3. For my tldraw work.
+3. tldraw work.

 ## Personal use